Add Library Resources to Canvas

 - The Information Literacy Quiz will now appear as an Unpublished Quiz when you select your “Quizzes” on the left sidebar of Canvas.
 You can view the questions, answers, and settings with the “Edit Quiz” pencil button.

 - Be sure to PUBLISH the quiz before having students take it.

 Incorporating electronic Library resources into Canvas inevitably brings up questions regarding copyright law.
-Copyright issues related to the digital classroom are largely governed by the Technology Education and Copyright Harmonization (TEACH) Act, passed in 2002.
+Copyright issues related to the digital classroom are cover by the US Copyright Law and the Technology Education and Copyright Harmonization (TEACH) Act, passed in 2002.

 The links below offer information and guidance regarding copyright issues as they relate to learning management systems, such as Canvas: